Null-Validated Topological Signatures of Financial Market Dynamics: Background

-via canonical homomorphisms.
-This is called a \emph{persistence module}.
-Persistence modules are uniquely decomposable into a direct sum of interval modules up to permutations \cite{ZomorodianCarlsson2005}.
-The collection of these indecomposables is referred to as a barcode where the intervals are bars, each representing the evolution of a topological feature (n-dimensional hole).
+via canonical homomorphisms induced by the inclusions in the filtration.
+The resulting collection is called a \emph{persistence module}.
+Persistence modules are uniquely decomposable into a direct sum of interval modules up to permutation \cite{ZomorodianCarlsson2005}.
+The multiset of intervals in this decomposition is called the barcode, and each interval represents the lifespan of a topological feature.